College Football Playoff: Selection committee

-The qualifications of selection committee members has also been scrutinized.
+The qualifications of selection committee members have also been scrutinized.
 As an outsider to the sports world, Condoleezza Rice's selection was the focus of some criticism.
 Former Clemson head coach Tommy Bowden expressed the opinion that the committee's members should be "people who played the game and preferably coached the game".
-Former Auburn head coach Pat Dye said that "All she knows about football is what somebody told her ... or what she read in a book, or what she saw on television.
+Former Auburn head coach Pat Dye said, "All she knows about football is what somebody told her ... or what she read in a book, or what she saw on television.
 To understand football, you've got to play with your hand in the dirt".
 Former Big East commissioner Mike Tranghese also gained membership on the selection committee despite having never played football in college.
 Former sportswriter Steve Weiberg and retired U.S. Air Force General Michael Gould are other committee members without significant football playing, coaching, or administrative experience.